 Paper and Assignment Policy

 It is the 21st century.
 I do not grade anything turned in on paper.
-All assignments, quizzes, homework and presentations must be submitted in electronic form using MS-Office compatible software via Canvas or via other web based platforms.
+All assignments, quizzes, homework and presentations must be submitted in electronic form using MS-Office compatible software or completed in the online assignment link.